Strawberry calories per 100g: 32 kcal

 Strawberry Nutrition Analysis: The Ultimate Diet Hack

-Strawberries stand at the absolute pinnacle of high-volume, low-calorie dieting.
-Known scientifically as *Fragaria × ananassa*, these vibrant red berries offer an almost unbelievable nutritional cheat code for anyone aggressively managing their daily weight or actively attempting to shed profound body fat.
+Strawberries stand at the strong option of high-volume, low-calorie dieting.
+Known scientifically as *Fragaria × ananassa*, these vibrant red berries offer an almost unbelievable nutritional cheat code for anyone strongly managing their daily weight or actively attempting to shed profound body fat.
 From a strict macroscopic perspective, an entire 100-gram serving of fresh, raw strawberries weighs in at a staggeringly low 32 calories.
 For immediate culinary comparison, you could consume nearly a full physical pound (450g) of raw strawberries for fewer calories than a single, small 2-ounce chocolate bar.

 The Vitamin C Powerhouse